KL4805/CrossTReS/README.md

   -  sklearn
 - `run_crosstres_rt.py`: The implementation of CrossTReS which uses RegionTrans for fine-tuning.

-You can check the tunable parameters in `run_crosstres.py`.
+You can check the tunable parameters in `run_crosstres.py` and `run_crosstres_rt.py`.

+Note: Running`run_crosstres.py` requires approximately 10GB GPU memory with batch_size=32.
+You can reduce batch_size to reduce memory cost.